 7. Are There Any Traditional Christmas Dishes?

-Usually the biggest Christmas meal takes place on Christmas Day as lunchtime, although for some families it’s the evening meal.
+Usually the biggest Christmas meal takes place on Christmas Day at lunchtime, although for some families it’s the evening meal.
 However, there’s no single traditional dish for Christmas in Australia.

-Some families in Australia enjoy a so-called “traditional” Christmas dinner, either a turkey or other hot roasted meat, served with roast vegetables.
+Some families in Australia enjoy a so-called “traditional” Christmas dinner, either a turkey or other hot roasted meat, served with roast vegetables and gravy.

 However, as it’s the middle of summer, many other families feast on a cold Christmas meal, including cold ham, cold roast chickens and seafood.
 Even Asian dishes sometimes make an appearance.